mars0i/masonclj/README.md

 2. The
 [README](https://github.com/mars0i/masonclj/blob/master/doc/README.md)
-in the **doc** directory is a starting point for detailed information on what masonclj provides and how to use it.
+in the **doc** directory is a starting point for detailed information on what masonclj provides and how to use it, as well as general-purpose notes about using MASON with Clojure and on writing ABMs in Clojure.

 3. The *example* directory contains a simple MASON model in Clojure, using masonclj.